gabrielebaudo/grandMA3Plugins/README.md

 ---

 Each plugin includes detailed instructions and examples in its respective README file.
-Contributions are welcome—feel free to explore, use, and improve!
+Contributions are welcome, feel free to explore, use, and improve!